 Why is the Glannon Examples and Explanations such a useful tool for civ pro?
-A lot of rules of procedure are very specific, nit-picky stuff (quick quiz for law students in their first several weeks: how long do you have to respond to a 12(b)(6) motion?).
-The supplement will help you greatly with the gargantuan task of remembering these detailed rules.
+A lot of rules of procedure are particular, nit-picky stuff (quick quiz for law students in their first several weeks: how long do you have to respond to a 12(b)(6) motion?).
+The supplement will help you with the gargantuan task of remembering these detailed rules.

 For those of you who don’t know how E&Es work yet, they provide an in-depth summary of the law followed by “examples,” fact patterns where you get a chance to be quizzed and decide how the law will apply to this particular situation.
-This is followed by “explanations,” answers that show you how the author would apply the law to that set of facts.
-(The author, Glannon, is a law professor and a well-known guide for thousands upon thousand of law students)
+Next, you will find “explanations,” answers that show you how the author would apply the law to that set of facts.
+(The author, Glannon, is a law professor and a well-known guide for thousands upon thousands of law students)

 The only drawback?
-Everyone else will have read this book, so it might be optimistic to hope for an advantage by reading it.
-Not reading it might very well put you at a disadvantage.
-E&Es also show you how you should reason on an exam, so they are indispensable your first term of 1L.
+Everyone else will have read this book, so it might be optimistic to hope for a massive advantage by reading it.
+However, not reading it might very well put you at a disadvantage.
+This Civ Pro E&E also shows you how you should reason on an exam, so they are indispensable your first term of 1L.

-This is the authority on all things Civ Pro.
-Frankly I wouldn’t have thought you could write 740 useful pages on the subject.
-If you find Civ Pro fascinating, lucky you, because it’s just about the driest subject you will encounter in law school.
+This book is the authority on all things Civ Pro.
+Frankly, I wouldn’t have thought you could write 896 useful pages on the subject.
+If you find Civ Pro fascinating then lucky you because it’s just about the driest subject you will encounter in law school.
 However, Freer’s writing makes it interesting.
-At this length, it might be more accurate to call this a hornbook rather than a supplement, but no matter- this book will help you thoroughly understand the subject, taking you step by step through all the important points.
+At this length, it might be more accurate to call this a hornbook rather than a supplement, but no matter- this book will help you thoroughly understand the subject, taking you step-by-step through all the critical points.

-The Introduction to Civil Procedure, Third Edition edition should cover Twombley so that will be very helpful (I had no such luck as the case was too new).
-If you are looking for a potential edge over the competition (your classmates) this is where to look.
+The Introduction to Civil Procedure, Fourth Edition should cover Twombley so that will be very helpful (I had no such luck as the case was too new).
+If you are looking for a potential edge over the competition (your classmates), this is where to look.